Preparing for the Admissions Process

 Given the faculty committee’s powerful role in the admissions processes, it makes good sense to evaluate the composition of the committee itself to ensure that all members understand the goals, principles and process before the start of the admissions season.

 When evaluating the composition of the committee itself, consider whether there is a balance of power among team members to prevent one person from having undue influence over which students are admitted.
 We are all human, and therefore susceptible to biases.
 This can be mitigated by ensuring that a variety of perspectives and experiences are reflected in the makeup of the committee membership.
 Some programs ensure that a representative from the institution’s diversity office participates in the admissions process.
+Many programs invite one or more current students to provide input into the process and to offer insight about the applications themselves; in some cases, students are voting members of the admissions committee.

 A recent report by the Council of Graduate Schools with support from ETS identified training as a key practice that could improve admissions processes.
 Only 26% of the master’s programs participating in the survey reported that their institutions provide training to those who review applicant files; yet, effective training was identified as essential to admissions success.
 Researchers noted that a comprehensive faculty development program exploring the most effective admissions review practices could further strengthen the connection between admissions and program success.